pauldotyu/moaw/workshops/pre03-aks/workshop.md

 The `--dry-run=client` flag combined with the `--output yaml` flag tells `kubectl` to generate the YAML file but not actually run the command.
 This is useful because it allows us to see what the YAML file will look like before we actually run it.
 By redirecting the output to a file, we can save the YAML file to disk.
 If you open up the YAML file, you'll see that most of the details have been filled in for you 🥳

-Notice that we are creating a **Deployment** resource instead of a **Pod** resource?
-This is because we want to be able to scale our app up and down.
-If we were to use a Pod resource, we would only be able to run a single instance of our app.
+Did you notice that we are creating a **Deployment** resource instead of a **Pod** resource?
+This is because we want to scale our app up and down.
+If we were to use a Pod resource, we can only run a single instance of it.

 ## Configuring apps